Power BI Extract Transform Load (ETL): A Comprehensive Guide

 However, when declining performance becomes a problem, we can examine the query to discover what is causing the slowdown and what modifications should be made.
 But, we must first ensure that the query is correct before working on increasing query performance.

-The Power Query available in the Power BI does Power BI Extract Transform Load (ETL) to process the data and increase the performance.
-In this article, we will glance at how Power BI’s Power Query handles data processing using Power BI Extract Transform Load mechanism.
+The Power Query available in Power BI uses Power BI Extract Transform Load (ETL) to process data and increase performance.
+In this article, we will look at how Power BI’s Power Query handles data processing using the Power BI Extract Transform Load mechanism.

 Understanding Power Query Power BI Extract Transform Load Mechanism

 Power BI’s Power Query is a tool for data transformation and preparation.
-The Power Query comes along with an intuitive Graphical User Interface (GUI) and a Power Query Editor.
-The Power Query Power BI Extract Transform Load Interface enables you to obtain data from multiple sources, while the Power Query Editor allows us to perform transformations on these data.
+It comes with an intuitive Graphical User Interface (GUI) and a Power Query Editor.
+The Power Query Power BI Extract Transform Load Interface enables you to obtain data from multiple sources, while the Power Query Editor allows you to perform transformations on these data.

 Data Acquisition